ZNNNG/ZNNNG.github.io/research.md

 # Working Papers
 Zhennan Gao, Li Liao and Xueyong Zhang.
 Investor Risk Preference in Post-epidemic Era.
-2022
+2022 Abstract:This paper uses the 2003 severe acute respiratory syndrome (SARS) epidemic as a natural experiment to examine how the anxiety and fear induced by infectious disease outbreaks affect individual investors’ risk preference in the post era.
+Using stock trading data of Chinese individual investors and a difference-in-differences approach, we show that affected individual investors become more risk-averse after the end of SARS epidemic.
+We find that ratios of stock purchases decrease by roughly 12%, especially on small, high-volatility, high-beta, and unfamiliar stocks.
+Besides, changes after the epidemic are more prominent for less experienced investors.
+Additional analyses do not support cognitive ability, wealth effects or firm performance channels.

 # Conferences and Workshops